Tesla Model 3 Ultimate Buyers Guide

 The facelift cars starting in 2021 also have a number of advantages over the earlier cars with items like the heat pump and heated steering wheel.

-If you're looking to buy new, we'd recommend the RWD model, if you're looking at a slightly older car then we'd probably look at the Long Range Model.
+If you're looking to buy new, we'd recommend the Highland RWD model, if you're looking at a slightly older car then we'd probably look at the Long Range Model.
+The performance models are typically valued more highly by their owners than warranted especially as a LR car offers nearly the same performance.
+The Highland Performance car is also more power than most need and some find the seats uncomfortable.

 You can check the whole market and compare prices between models on our Inventory listings.